 Vehicles often misjudge when turning or passing a pedestrian.
 Vehicles often try to beat a changing traffic light in the midst of pedestrian traffic and the inevitable pedestrian accident occurs.
 Or, often, vehicles fail to yield to crossing pedestrian traffic as the vehicle attempts to turn either right or left.
 It is a too often occurrence in the City of pedestrians being struck by vehicles which are trying to make a turn.

 Pedestrian Safety Tips

 Pedestrians must always take safety precautions and not rely on drivers to make “good” and safe decisions.
 Here is a list of pedestrian safety tips:

 Pedestrians should always walk on the sidewalk.
 If there is no sidewalk available, pedestrians should walk on the side of the road facing oncoming traffic in order to see oncoming vehicles,

 Dress in brightly colored and/or reflective clothing or hold a flashlight especially during the night.
 This makes it easier for drivers to spot you and avoid any potential accidents,

 Always cross the street at designated crosswalks; wait for the light,

 Do not try to outrun cars as you cross the street – wait for them to pass you by,

-Be aware and sensitive of your physical surroundings and prevailing traffic conditions; see and hear.
+Be aware and sensitive to your physical surroundings and prevailing traffic conditions; see and hear.

 Pedestrian accidents by nature tend to result in grave injuries if not death.
-Michael Manoussos & Co PLLC takes the representation of such matters with utmost solemn regard to obtaining preserving the family legacy with the maximum financial security.
+Michael Manoussos & Co PLLC are ready to fight for you, call us today and speak with a pedestrian accident lawyer.